 The surgical treatment for melanoma has evolved over the last twenty years and are relative standard throughout the world.

-The John Wayne Cancer Institute Melanoma Program pioneered a number of less radical procedures for melanoma treatment.
+The Saint John’s Cancer Institute Melanoma Program pioneered a number of less radical procedures for melanoma treatment.
 This means patients are able to be treated without the pain and other side effects of traditionally more aggressive approaches.

 When in doubt, schedule an appointment with a specialist